jinghuazhao/GWAS-course/V/README.md

 9:30am -- 17:30pm

-The module will look further into several other areas of research in GWAS.
+The module will look further into several other areas of research in GWAS, to be followed by some case studies.

 ### Lecture